article · Honest answers: checking the claims

 A 30-second test to spot a conflicted page

 You do not need to research the company.
 Ask four questions of the page itself.
 First, does it sell the certification it is recommending, or the prep for it?
 Second, does every number, the pass rate, the salary, the ROI, link to a primary source you can open, or is it asserted?
 Third, does it disclose how it makes money, including affiliate or referral relationships?
 Fourth, does it quote an exam pass rate when the certifying body publishes none?
 A page that sells the cert, cites nothing, hides its monetization, and quotes an unpublished pass rate is marketing, however neutral it sounds.
-One that passes all four is rare, and worth more of your trust.
+One that passes all four has earned more of your trust.

 What conflict-free, cited advice looks like